kswoll/someta/Someta.Docs/ExtensionPoints/MethodInterceptors.md

 Someta supports method interceptors.
 What this means is that when you decorate your method with an implementation of one or both of `IMethodInterceptor` and `IAsyncMethodInterceptor` you can have your own code called instead.
 Both kinds allow you to call the original implementation via a provided delegate.

 The reason we have two types of interfaces is that for async interceptors, there's a good chance you'll want to use `await`.
-Since `await` requires the return type of the interceptor
+Since `await` requires the return type of the interceptor method to return a `Task`, you have to have a separate implementation for async methods if you actually want to make use of `await` in your interceptor.

+However, you _are_ allowed to _only_ implement `IMethodInterceptor`.
+If you don't _also_ implement `IAsyncMethodInterceptor` then the `Invoke` method defined in `IMethodInterceptor` will be called for _all_ methods, both async and non-async.

 ## [IMethodInterceptor](/Someta/IMethodInterceptor.cs)